 Percale is a tight weave, meaning not much air gets through it, and yet percale bamboo sheets have a reputation for breathability.

 How can this be?
 Because bamboo is a heat-wicking material, it helps regulate temperature and keep sleepers cool.
-The crispness of percale bamboo keeps these sheets from conforming closely to your body, leading to better air circulation during the night.
+The crispness of the percale keeps these sheets from conforming closely to your body, leading to better air circulation during the night.

 When bamboo fibers are woven into a particular pattern, that pattern is called ‘sateen’.
 When silk fibers are woven into the exact same pattern, it is referred to instead as ‘satin’.